Common Signs and Symptoms of Anorexia Nervosa

 Like their focus on food, people struggling with anorexia nervosa also often fixate on the concepts of body weight, shape, or size.

 Again, this fixation doesn’t have to be personal.
-While it often presents as someone making frequent comments about their own appearance, the obsession with body shape, weight, and size can also extend out to others.
+While it often manifests as frequent comments about one’s appearance, the obsession with body shape, weight, and size can also extend to others.

-Someone struggling with AN may revere someone they think has the “perfect” body, or comment on how they wished their body looked like someone else’s.
+Someone struggling with AN may revere someone they think has the “perfect” body or comment on how they wish their own body looked like someone else’s.

 Irregular Eating Patterns